 The perfect baked potato is crispy on the outside and fluffy in the middle.
 Baking potatoes is simple.
 To make a baked potato, simply wash your favorite type of potato.
 We recommend the russet potato because of its flavor and texture.
 Preheat your oven to 400 degrees, many people choose to poke a few holes into the potato with a fork or knife.
 This is not necessary for baked potatoes.
 After washing, rub your potatoes with olive oil, sprinkle with salt and pepper and wrap in foil to prevent your baked potato from drying out.
 For potatoes about the size of your fist, cook for one hour.
 If larger, add more time.
 For smaller potatoes, reduce the time a bit.
-Please see our How to Bake a Potato page or watch this video.
+Please see our How to Bake a Potato page for more information.

 Don’t know how to boil a potato?
 Boiling potatoes is easy.
 Popular potato dishes from potato salad for a summer cookout to mashed potatoes for the holidays start with, you guessed it, boiling a pot of potatoes.
 To boil potatoes, simply wash your favorite type of potato.
 We recommend red, yellow or purple potatoes because they hold their shape when boiled and have a nice creamy texture once cooked.
 They are also usually smaller than your fist and thin-skinned, so they cook more quickly.
 If you choose larger potatoes, cut the potatoes into large, evenly-sized cubes.
 Place potatoes in medium pot and pour over enough water (or reduced-sodium broth) to cover.
 Add salt if desired.
 Set pan over high heat and bring to a boil.
 Boil 10 minutes, or until tender (you can test with a fork).
 Drain, then shake potatoes over low heat for 1 minute to dry potatoes.